 WHAT IS GET READY QUEENSLAND Cheryl-Lee Fitzgerald at Emergency Management Queensland

-SHOULD I GO TO A CYCLONE SHELTER Ian Fell from Cairns Regional Council says shelters should be a last resort
+SHOULD I GO TO A CYCLONE SHELTER Ian Fell from Cairns Regional Council says shelters are a last resort

 WILL THE ROADS BE OPEN Jim Harding-Smith is with the Department of Main Roads